kariskang/kariskang/README.md

 - 👋 Hi, I’m @kariskang
-- 🌱 I’m currently learning data management and visualization in Python.
-I'm using this space to practice coding scripts for public datasets
+- 🌱 I’m currently learning data management and visualization in R, Shell Bash, and Python.
+I'm using this space to practice my coding and do cool things with publically available data.

 <!---
 kariskang/kariskang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.